Tillymolete/alx-system_engineering-devops/0x0B-ssh/README.md

-This is a readme file for SSH
+s is a readme file for ssh project at alx